kasemdeautsch/PP3/README.md

 # Students Grades CMD.
   Wellcome to my **worksheet students project**. \
-  This is Python command line program that runs using Code Institute mock terminal on Heroku\
+  This is a Python command line program that runs using Code Institute mock terminal on Heroku\
   It looks like the image below:

   ![](/media/project-image.png)

 ## Wireframing
 **Lucid Flowcharts**
-- I designed a flowchart  using **Lucid app** to record the steps of the program \
+- I designed a flowchart  using **Lucid app** to record the steps of the program,\
   to make it easy later on when writing the functions.

   ![](/media/flowchart.png)